When is Kyle Edmund in the Australian Open semi-final? How can I watch?

 The match is still only provisionally scheduled, but at present the semi-final look likely to take place on Thursday 25th January on the Rod Laver Arena.

-It is expected that the match will begin at 7.30pm Australian time, which is 8.30am UK time (the next day – Friday 26th January) – so make sure you set your alarm clock to not miss a game, set… or match!
+It is expected that the match will begin at 7.30pm Australian time, which is 8.30am UK time – so make sure you set your alarm clock to not miss a game, set… or match!

 Who is he playing?